Atypon-OpenSource/manuscripts-quarterback/README.md

 `quarterback-packages` includes the deployed packages that are used in Manuscripts app.

 1. Copy the environment variables: `cp ./quarterback-packages/api/.example-env ./quarterback-packages/api/.env && cp ./quarterback-packages/db/.example-env ./quarterback-packages/db/.env`
-2. Migrate the database: `pnpm run migrate --filter @manuscripts/quarterback-db`
+2. Migrate the database: `pnpm --filter @manuscripts/quarterback-db migrate`
 3. Bundle the libraries and start the Quarterback API at http://localhost:5500 with: `pnpm start`

 ## Commands

-You should run commands to individual packages with eg: `pnpm run watch --filter @manuscripts/examples-track-api`.
-To run them recursively for every package you can use `-r` eg: `pnpm run format -r`.
+You should run commands to individual packages with eg: `pnpm --filter @manuscripts/examples-track-api watch`.
+To run them recursively for every package you can use `-r` eg: `pnpm -r format`.

 ## Test users